 Here I am on a road trip, discovering majestic Rajasthan.
-My travel itinerary was to discover 3 cities, Jaisalmer knows as the golden city, Bikaner and Jodphur know as the blue city.
+My travel itinerary was to discover 3 cities, Jaisalmer known as the golden city, Bikaner and Jodphur known as the blue city.
 The three small Rajasthan cities were of interest because of their rich history, picturesque sites, interesting people, food, and hand made crafts, which I was looking forward to discovering.

 The final part of the Rajasthan India road trip took us from Bikaner to Jodphur, and our first stop was at Umaid Bhavan Palace.
 Home to the Royal King and his family.
 The palace is visible from most places in Jodphur, as its perched high up on a hill.
 The palace is an impressive structure from the outside, and inside the palace has an interesting museum which holds the king’s personal collection of palace life.

 Jaswant Thada, located halfway up the high road leading to the fort, is the cremation ground of the past rulers who ruled Jodhpur.
-The central interesting structure within the well-maintained garden is of the white marble memorial to Jaswant Singh, built in 1899.
-There are many other cenotaphs of past rulers, which are however more simpler.
+The central interesting structure within the well-maintained garden is of the white marble memorial to Jaswant Singh, built-in 1899.
+There are many other cenotaphs of past rulers, which are however simpler.

 Mehrangarh Fort, at the top of the hill, is an imposing structure, from the high fort walls, you have undisturbed stunning views of the blue city, named because of the Indian brahmin cast who live within the blue houses.
 Inside the fort and palace has beautiful rooms each with intricate carvings, painted walls and gold inlays, of which the rooms housed the maharaja, queens, and the rest of the royal family who lived there between 1500 and 1700 century.
 You will find many balconies within the fort and palace, a throne room and boudoir for his many wives.
 A great end to the Rajasthan road trip.